-For example, metals and aluminum are shredded and smelted into metal sheeting, ingots, or bar stock.
-Glass is crushed and melted to be used in new glass bottles (if clear), or brick, cement, or concrete applications (if colored).
+For example, metals and aluminium are shredded and smelted into metal sheeting, ingots, or bar stock.
+Glass is crushed and melted to be used in new glass bottles (if clear), or brick, cement, or concrete applications (if coloured).
 Rubber is generally reduced into a powdered state for flooring applications.
-Organics are composted or used in industrial and commercial fertilizers.
+Organics are composted or used in industrial and commercial fertilisers.

 Plastics are the largest category of material we collect through our programmes.
 These materials are size-reduced (made smaller by being shredded or ground), sorted by type then melted and reformatted into pellets, flakes, or a powder format.